miladrezazadeh/Titanic_Survival_prediction/README.md

 This project is divided into two steps:

-Step I: Extracting patterns and correlation between features and our target(Preprocessing) Step II : Building an accurate ML model.
+Step I: Extracting patterns and correlation between features and our target(Preprocessing)\n.
+Step II : Building an accurate ML model.